axibase/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 ### Rate Setting

-Use the `rate` setting to calculate the difference between the current data sample and the previous sample and return the difference in place of the current data sample.
+Use the [`rate`](https://axibase.com/docs/charts/widgets/shared/#rate) setting to calculate the difference between the current data sample and the previous sample and return this amount in place of the current data sample.

 ```ls
 [series]